Table of Contents

 To convert a table from one storage engine to another, use an

-ALTER TABLE
+ALTER TABLE statement that

 indicates the new engine: